Projects

 and more effectively compared to what it is already been done by other researchers.

-The software has been presented at the useR!2021 Conference, it has been listed on the Top 40 New CRAN Packaes on August 2021.
+The software has been presented at the useR!2021 Conference, and it has been listed on the Top 40 New CRAN Packaes on August 2021.

 Silene Acaulis